Written by Anastasia Visotsky, medically reviewed by Dr. Ogunyemi

-I took Cephalexin for UTI twice, other times I was prescribed Macrobid and Cipro.
+Personally, I have taken Cephalexin to treat my UTIs twice; sat other times I was prescribed Macrobid and Cipro.
 To be frank, I tolerate antibiotics very well, but this doesn’t mean that I like them.
-However, antibiotics are sometimes a necessary evil.
+Unfortunately, antibiotics are sometimes a necessary evil.

-First of all, make sure that antibiotics are the right choice.
-If you only have pain in your bladder and it burns during or after urination but at the same time your urine is clear, antibiotics might not be the best solution.
-In fact, if you keep having UTIs, you might need to dig a little deeper (here are 25 most common UTI causes) and address the root cause rather than keep repeating antibiotic treatment.
+First of all, make sure that antibiotics are the right choice for you.
+If you only have bladder pain and it burns during or after urination but your urine is clear, antibiotics might not be the best solution.
+In fact, if you keep having UTIs, you might need to dig a little deeper (here are 25 most common UTI causes) to address the root cause of your UTIs, rather than simply repeating the cycle of antibiotic treatment.

 Check out this $20 online prescription service to order Cephalexin for UTI.
 The service is licensed in 25 states and they’ll send an antibiotics prescription to your nearest pharmacy the same day.
 (I’m not an affiliate of the company but I think it’s a great resource when you do not have an insurance).

 Cephalexin (KEFLEX) & UTI: My Experience

-I have had my share of UTIs several years ago.
-Fortunately, I was able to get rid of this chronic problem, mostly by relying on the special type of probiotics and some lifestyle changes.
+I had my share of UTIs several years ago.
+Fortunately, I was able to get rid of this chronic problem, mostly by relying on a specific type of probiotics and some lifestyle changes.

-If this is your first UTI and you are treating it with Cephalexin, it is not guaranteed that the UTI won’t come back.
+If this is your first UTI and you are treating it with Cephalexin, there is no guarantee that the UTI won’t come back.

-Remember, the antibiotics will kill the bacteria that invaded your bladder, but antibiotics do nothing to address any of the underlying health conditions that caused a UTI in the first place.
+Remember, the antibiotics will kill the bacteria that invaded your bladder, but antibiotics will not address any of the underlying health conditions that may have caused the UTI in the first place.

-If you do not want to experience the horrors of UTI again, make sure to implement smart prevention strategies, and do not rely solely on the antibiotics:
+If you do not want to experience the horrors of UTI again, make sure to implement smart prevention strategies, and do not rely solely on the antibiotics.
+Here are some tips to get you started: